- The Chateau Ste. Michelle Riesling Review (& Top Bottle Recommendations!) - July 10, 2022

 Italian Wine Regions

 While Italy’s production of Vermouth, cooking wines, and table wines are high, there are three primary regions that pump out the best drinking wines you can buy.
 Veneto, Tuscany, and Piedmont are likely regions you’ve heard of, whether you knew they were Italian wine regions or not.

 There are several designations we should cover before diving into the wine regions themselves.
 DOC is a designation for both Italian wine and Italian cheese.
 It’s a quality assurance label that means “controlled designation of origin.”
 It ensures that the wine is of the highest quality, and DOCG is an even higher level of quality within the DOC label.

 We’re going to go through our list of Italian wine regions, starting with the regions that produce DOC wines in the highest volumes.
 We’re not going to count all of the wines made for cooking, low-quality table wines, or vinegar.
 Keep in mind that, unlike the regions in Portugal, Italy’s regions may produce similar wines in different styles instead of their own distinct varieties that don’t cross the border.

-Italy has several different regions in which premium Italian wine is produced which make the options endless when it comes to choosing the perfect Italian wine for you.
+Italy has several different regions in which premium Italian wine is produced which makes the options endless when it comes to choosing the perfect Italian wine for you.
 Below, you’ll find a complete list of all the various Italian wine regions that exist today.

 This region makes up the entire land area of the island at the toe of Italy’s boot.
 It contains Palermo and Catania.
-Wines here develop very rich, dark, and fruity because of the warmer climate than in the mountains of northern Italy.
+Wines here develop very richly, dark, and fruity because of the warmer climate than in the mountains of northern Italy.
 Nero d’Avola is a red wine with a noble past.s

 - Nero d’Avola (red): A bolder red wine variety with fruity flavors of plum, raspberry sauce, and licorice with fine tannins with a somewhat smoky, spiced finish.
 Pairs excellently with rich roasted meats and veggies.